 Harvesting and Storing Chives

 There is no mystery as to how to harvest chives.
-Using a sharp pair of kitchen shears, snip the leaves from the base of the plant, to within 1-2 inches of the soil.
+Using a sharp pair of kitchen shears, snip the leaves from the base of the plant, to within 1-2 inches (2.5-5 cm.) of the soil.
 In the first year, harvest 3-4 times.
 Thereafter, cut the chive back monthly.

-Cut the flower stalks off at the soil line to prevent the plant from forming seed.
+Cut the flower stalks off at the soil line to prevent the plant from forming seeds.
 This will encourage the plant to keep producing leaves, and you can utilize the flowers as garnish or tossed into salads.

 Chives can be used both fresh and dried but they lose quite a bit of their flavor when dried.
 It’s best to use them fresh.
 If you have cut too many to use or don’t end up using the cut chives right away, you can place the ends in water and store them in the refrigerator for a couple of days.